sandraebirim/IDD-Fa18-Lab1/README.md

 **a.
 What color stripes are on a 100 Ohm resistor?**

  A 100 Ohm resistor has the following stripes: Brown, Black, Brown, Gold.
- The resistor we are using is 220 Ohms and has the colors Brown, Black, Black, Red, Red.

 **b.
 What do you have to do to light your LED?**